Updated: Nov 1, 2022

 Why we love it: This recipe is light, low in calories, and can easily be modified to our liking.
 You're not sacrificing any flavor to save calories.
 It's still creamy, even though you don't use milk or cream to thicken.
 It's perfect if you're looking to have a pasta night that's loaded with flavor, but won't throw you off your health goals.
 It's also super easy to make and only take about 25-30 minutes!

-1. Tyler love linguine, but I prefer other noodles.
+1. My husband loves linguine, but I prefer other noodles.
 This recipe originally uses fettuccini which is another great choice, but we've tried it with a few different options (rigatoni, shells) and it goes well with just about anything.

 2. We substituted the jar of red peppers with fresh red peppers to lift the flavor even more.
 To roast the peppers simply place them on a baking sheet lined with foil (not parchment as it will burn) and put them in the oven for about 15 minutes (or until peppers begin to get a char on them) at 450 degrees.